rajexplo/MFR/Preference_solution/README.md

 To generate paper results, first set up the solvers (see instructions for solvers).
 Next run items 1-3 above in sequence.
 Users can specify alternative ambiguity and damage levels in item 1.
 Refer back to the notebook for further details.

 ## Codes in C++
+The ```src``` folder contain all the source codes.
+The include folder contains the interface files with for code.

 The folder HJB_Solution_CPP contains the code for Prefernce solution in C++.
 The folder is self contained.
 By running ```./job.sh```  the job will start running on midway2.